Kardashians Dish on Tristan Thompson & More in Tell-All Interview

 To help you keep up, here's a list of 10 of the juiciest topics they covered.

-1. On if they think Kylie Jenner and Travis Scott will engaged: The rapper has already hinted he wants to marry the makeup mogul "soon."
+1. On if they think Kylie Jenner and Travis Scott will get engaged: The rapper has already hinted he wants to marry the makeup mogul "soon".
 But do the sisters think they'll actually get engaged?

 "I think they will," Kim replied.

-2. On who's Kris Jenner's favorite child: According to the sisters, Kim took the title 10 years ago; however, they all agreed that Kylie is the momager's new favorite.
+2. On who's Kris Jenner's favorite child: According to the sisters, Kim took the title 10 years ago; however, they all agreed Kylie is the momager's new favorite.

 3. On Kim's relationship with Tristan—and Khloe's decision to stay with him: After news of Tristan's cheating scandal broke, there was a bit of tension between the Cleveland Cavaliers player and the KKW Beauty head.
-Kim went on The Ellen DeGeneres Show and said his actions were "just so f--ked up," and they actually unfollowed each other on Instagram.
-However, they seem to have made peace on the network, and Tristan even unblocked her.
+Kim went on The Ellen DeGeneres Show and said his actions were "just so f--ked up."
+They also unfollowed each other on Instagram.
+However, it looks like they've since made peace on the network, and Tristan even unblocked her.

-Kim said her relationship with Tristan is now "good" and that he actually texted her the other day about using her advocacy work to help free someone from prison.
+Kim said her relationship with Tristan is "good" now and that he actually texted her the other day about using her advocacy work to help free someone from prison.
 She also admitted it was better to let her sister handle any drama on her own.

 "No, I loved every second of it," Khloe said about Kim coming to her defense.